html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 })();
 </script>

-You can easily see how `.applyAuthorStyles` works.
-It makes the h3 in the shadow root take on the look of the other h3s on this page.
-Thus, "applying the page author's styles".
+It's easy to see how `.applyAuthorStyles` works.
+It makes the Shadow DOM's h3 inherit the look of the other h3s on this page (e.g "applying the page author's styles").
-Author being the author of the page.

 <p class="notice fact">Even with the <code>apply-author-styles</code> attribute set,
 CSS selectors defined in the document do not cross the shadow boundary.